Accessibility Statement for Heritage Calling

 - 639,488 sessions

 In summary, we felt that fixing accessibility issues with the blogs at this stage represented a disproportionate burden because resources have been allocated to building a new offer within the corporate website, where these issues will be addressed.
 While we hoped to provide the new offer as soon as possible after the September 2020 deadline Covid-19 has delayed this.
-The offer is now due to launch in 2021 and this will be tested for compliance against the accessibility regulations.
+We are currently upgrading our Content Management System, once that is complete we will look to integrate the blogs into the corporate website.
+We aim to complete this work in 2022 and it will be tested for compliance against the accessibility regulations.

 What we’re doing to improve accessibility